 She has received prestigious grants from both the Canada Council for the Arts and the Ontario Arts Council to work with masters in the field of collaborative piano, most notably Malcolm Martineau, Rudolf Jansen, Martin Isepp, Dalton Baldwin, Elly Ameling, Wolfgang Holzmair, and Helmut Deutsch.
 Further professional development has included attending the Franz-Schubert-Institut (Baden bei Wien), Académie Francis Poulenc (Tours), Académie internationale d'Été (Nice), Oxenfoord International Summer School (St. Andrews, Scotland), and the Aspen Music Festival.

-Amanda Johnston has been broadcast on CBC Radio 2, Classical 96.3 FM, CKWR and NPR, and has performed in Canada, the United States, Germany, France, Austria, and Scotland.
+Amanda Johnston has been broadcast on CBC Radio 2, Classical 96.3 FM, CKWR and NPR, and has performed in Canada, the United States, Germany, France, Austria, Scotland, and Hong Kong.
 Her language proficiency includes English and German (native fluency); French and Italian (high facility); as well as Spanish, Czech, and Russian (phonetic).
 She was educated at Queen’s University, the Hochschule für Musik “Franz Liszt” (Weimar, Germany), and the Janáček Academy of Music (Brno, Czech Republic).